discord-ticket-bot/ticketforge-docs/docs/getting-started/installation.md

 | **Attach Files**    | To save and send HTML transcripts.                                   |
 | **View Audit Log**  | Used for the `History` dashboard feature to track changes.           |

-!!! warning "Role Hierarchy"
+!!! warning "Permission Check"
+    Ensure the TicketForge bot role is higher than the roles you select below in your server settings.

     For TicketForge to manage roles (e.g., adding a "Support" role to a user), the **TicketForge bot role** must be **higher** than the role it is trying to assign in your Discord Server Settings > Roles list.

 ## 3. Verify Installation